1. What is the CLC Venture Crew?

 “Get in the van and pay what you can!” is one of our founders sayings.
 We do everything we can to keep this affordable and to cover our costs.
 Youth just getting started may pay on a trip by trip basis - usually less than $25 for a day trip and $50-$100 for an overnight trip, including necessary gear and food.

-If the CLC Venture Crew is a good fit, then youth are encouraged to become a member of our parent organization, CLC, and for a membership fee of $93 per month.
+If the CLC Venture Crew is a good fit, then youth are encouraged to become a member of Scouts BSA with a membership fee of $93 per month.
 This covers all meetings, leadership training, use of gear and equipment, unlimited day trips per month (there are usually a few each month); one overnight trip a month; and one long trip a summer.
 Many youths do more trips than that and just pay additionally for each trip.
 We try to keep costs low - overnight trips about $50-$100 and weekly trips are usually no more than $380.

 What we do and where we go changes from month to month and year to year.
 There are many day trips rafting, hiking, climbing and sea kayaking.
 We generally try to do at least one overnight trip a month and weekly trips at spring break and every week during the summer.
 Many youths choose to spend their entire summer with us going from trip to trip to trip.